chinchang/kushagra.dev/posts/2023-09-03-css-only-3d-card.md

 Few things about the code above:

-1. `card-wrap` solves 2 purposes here - acts as a container to center our card.
+1. `.card-wrap` solves 2 purposes here - acts as a container to center our card.
 And also to give a 3D perspective to our card.
-2. `card` is a usual card which takes 80% of viewport height and has 16:9 aspect ratio.
-It has a cool background which I generated through Midjourney for this demo.
+2. `.card` is a usual card which takes 80% of viewport height and has 16:9 aspect ratio.
+It has a cool background image which I generated through Midjourney for this demo.
 3. For now the card has a static shadow and rotation which we'll make dynamic as we go!

 Here is what we get: